kcc-community/kcc-docs/en-us/README.md

 This data could be anything from price information to weather reports.
 Oracles can also be bi-directional, used to "send" data out to the real world.

+With a sharp rise of various DeFi applications, a stable and reliable decentralized oracle service is key to premium DeFi projects.
+Hence the arrival of KCC Oracle, which addresses the needs of KCC-based smart contracts to access external data.

 Please read through them carefully and understand the underlying risks before using the Oracle.

+### Reliability takes the priority

+**Data Sources**

+KCC oracle sources price data from multiple major cex , dex and oracle to decentralized finance (DeFi) applications.

+**Data Signing**

+KCC oracle has 2 role: transmitter and signer.
+The signer is responsible for signing the data and the transmitter is responsible for transmitting the signed data up the chain.
+The aim is to make data tamper-proof and to improve the security and reliability of different role addresses.

+**Data Publishing**

+The signed price data are published to the blockchain by our multi-nodes architecture.
+The publish frequency is adjustable according to the price volatility, ensuring the consumer is always able to get accurate price data in a timely manner.

+**Data Monitoring**

+The data on the KCC oracle is kept up to date with an independent monitoring service that works 24 hours a day, 7 days a week.
+It fetches prices from different data sources and compares them to published blockchain data.
+And the KCC Oracle support team will intervene if a significant deviation gets detected.

 ### API Reference

+An aggregator is the contract that receives periodic data updates from the oracle network.
+Aggregators store aggregated data on-chain so that consumers can retrieve it and and act upon it within the same transaction.

 When you use data feeds, retrieve the feeds through the `AggregatorV3Interface` and the proxy address.

 You can see the code for the `AggregatorV3Interface` [contract](https://github.com/kcc-community/kcc-oracle/blob/main/contracts/interfaces/AggregatorV3Interface.sol) on GitHub.

+Aggregators receive updates from the oracle network only when the **Deviation Threshold** or **Heartbeat Threshold** triggers an update during an aggregation round.

+- Deviation Threshold: A new aggregation round starts when a node identifies that the off-chain values deviate by more than the defined deviation threshold from the on-chain value.
+- Heartbeat Threshold: A new aggregation round starts after a specified amount of time from the last update.

 #### Functions